 My German language journey and the lessons I have learnt Language learning is a marathon, not a sprint.
 This simple but effective expression rings true on many levels and is at the heart of my language learning philosophy.
 Learning a new language is like embarking on an open ocean, with several thousand miles separating ourselves […]

 You may want to learn German and wonder how long it will take to become fluent.
 This question I have heard many times, and there is not one single answer.
-Assuming you would like to learn German and not live in a German-speaking country, regular German lessons with a native speaking German tutor are essential. […]
+Learning German Assuming you would like to learn German and not live in a German-speaking country, regular German lessons with a native-speaking German tutor are […]

 Concentration during an online German course

 You may find it hard to concentrate during your online German course.
 Rest assured, you are not alone.
-Hence I would like to share some tips on improving concentration: Course time is your time.
+Hence I would like to share some tips on improving concentration: Time management Course time is your time.
 You’ve signed up for the course to learn German.
-Make sure it is not going to waste and make the most […]
+Make sure it is not going to waste, and make […]

 Get comfortable writing in German

 Writing emails to coworkers, WhatsApp messages to friends or posting on social media is part of using your German language skills.
 It can be daunting, and here are a few tips on overcoming your reluctance.
-Make use of words you already know.
-If you would like to talk about your niece, for example, and the […]
+Starting out writing in German Make use of words you already know.
+If you would like to talk about your […]

 New Year Resolution

 Learning a language not only connects you to a new culture and new people but gives you a new perspective of the world, or at least a unique perspective of the country whose language you are learning.
-German Language Coach provides German language courses London based from levels A1 to C2 and has helped vast numbers of […]
+Learning German in London German Language Coach provides German language courses in London based on levels A1 to C2 and […]

 Learn German online

-I’ve been teaching German on a one-to-one basis and in group settings for many years.
-I now find myself helping students learn German online to continue earning a living and to minimise disruption to existing students so that they can progress with their German language studies during this Covid19 crisis or upskills by learning German […]
+I’ve been teaching German one-to-one and in group settings for many years.
+I now find myself helping students learn German online to continue earning a living and to minimise disruption to existing students so that they can progress with their German language studies during this Covid19 crisis or upskills by learning German online.
+Until February […]

 The steroids for language learners

 Google translate appears to be a handy tool when you learn German.
-A word or phrase entered in English often produces the desired result in a foreign target language.
-Students often assume that online translation software or dictionaries are an acceptable instrument when learning German.
-An online dictionary is convenient when abroad and needing to […]
+A word or phrase in English often produces the desired result in a foreign target language.
+Students often assume that online translation software or dictionaries are acceptable instruments when learning German.
+Learning German An online dictionary is convenient when abroad and needing to […]

 New Year’s resolutions are high on the agenda, with the new decade just three weeks old.
-Folks have all sorts of good intentions for 2020, and for some, it is learning a new language.
+Folks have all sorts of good intentions for 2020; for some, it is learning a new language.
 Only 34% of 15 – 30-year-olds speak a second language in the UK.
-That’s very few compared with Denmark, where 99% […]
+That’s very few compared with Denmark, where 99% of […]

 Foreign Languages after Brexit

-Spanish is increasing, French is decreasing, and German is hardly being taught in UK schools.
+Spanish is increasing, French is decreasing, and German is hardly taught in UK schools.
 80% of all 15 – 30-year-olds in the EU speak at least one foreign language.
 Only 32% of 15 – 30-year-olds speak a foreign language in the UK.
-Learning a foreign language has almost become a forgotten skill, yet it opens […]
+The German language Learning a foreign language has almost become a forgotten skill, yet […]

-We often get asked, whether there is a market for learning German in the City of London and who learns German and why.
+We often get asked whether there is a market for learning German in the City of London and who learns German and why.
 Yes, there is a large market for foreign language learning, especially German.
-Corporations approaching us are German companies operatingtheir staff to learn German or reacquaint themselves with the language at some stage.
-Then there are people […]
+Corporations approaching us are German companies co-opting their staff to learn German or reacquaint themselves with the language at some stage.
+Then some people […]

 Tips for learning German

 It can be exciting to learn a new language; it gives you new opportunities, helps you learn more about another culture and happens to be very impressive!
-Whatever reason you have for deciding to learn German, here’s five top tips to not only help you learn faster, but learn smarter and be on your way […]
+Whatever reason you have for deciding to learn German, here are five top tips to not only help you learn faster but learn smarter and be on your […]

 Reasons to learn German

-German is widely spoken in Europe: Count the 83 Million inhabitants of Germany, add Austria, the German speaking part of Switzerland plus Luxemburg, and German speaking minorities in Northern Italy, Southern Denmark and the Alsace in France and you get the picture.
-Of course, there is more than just the holiday aspect, since Germany is […]
+German is widely spoken in Europe: Count the 83 Million inhabitants of Germany, add Austria, the German-speaking part of Switzerland plus Luxemburg, and German-speaking minorities in Northern Italy, Southern Denmark and the Alsace in France, and you get the picture.
+Of course, there is more than just the holiday aspect since Germany is not exactly […]

 Technology – Help or hindrance?